reveurmichael/machine_learning/Readme.md

 As an alternative, a WeChat miniprogram is OK as well.

-Use emojis or fontawesome/bootstrap icons.
+Use emojis or fontawesome/bootstrap icons where appropriate.

 You code should be open-sourced and hosted on GitHub.